Order About Follow

 MONU (Magazine on Urbanism) is a unique biannual international forum for architects, urbanists and theorists that are working on urban topics.
-MONU focuses on the city in a broader sense, including its politics, economy, geography, ecology, its social aspects, as well as its physical structure and architecture.
+MONU focuses on the city in a broad sense, including its politics, economy, geography, ecology, its social aspects, as well as its physical structure and architecture.
 Therefore architecture is one of many fields covered by the magazine - fields which are all brought together under the catch-all term urbanism.
 MONU is edited in the city of Rotterdam, the Netherlands.
 Continuous publication began in June 2004.
 MONU is an independent, non-conformist, niche publication that collects critical articles, images, concepts, and urban theories from architects, urbanists and theorists from around the world on a given topic.

 MONU has been recognized already as one of the most innovative and progressive magazines in its field and has been part of an open workspace at the documenta 12 - one of the world's most important exhibitions of modern and contemporary art in summer 2007.
 MONU was invited as part of the documenta's magazines project.
 Recently MONU has been exhibited at places such as London (Architectural Association), New York (Storefront), Madrid (Casa Encendida), Berlin (do you read me?!), and Tokyo (Omotesando Hills).

-MONU was founded in 2004 and is directed by editor in chief Bernd Upmeyer together with his Rotterdam based Bureau of Architecture, Research, and Design (BOARD) and managed by MONU's managing and contributing editor Beatriz Ramo.
+MONU was founded in 2004 and is directed by editor in chief Bernd Upmeyer together with his Rotterdam-based Bureau of Architecture, Research, and Design (BOARD) and managed by MONU's managing and contributing editor Beatriz Ramo.
 MONU is published by the Rotterdam-based Board Publishers.
 Bernd Upmeyer studied architecture and urban design at the University of Kassel (Germany) and the Technical University of Delft (Netherlands).
 In 1999 he was awarded with the prestigious biannual research award "Deutscher Studienpreis" donated by the Koerber Stiftung for a study project on new urban design methods and in 2000 he was awarded with an Architecture Scholarship by the German Academic Exchange Service (DAAD).
 Before opening his own practice (BOARD) in Rotterdam in the year 2005, he worked in several Dutch architecture offices, including NL Architects and Bosch Architects.
 From 2004 until 2008 he taught and did research as Assistant Professor at the department for Urban and Architectural Studies at the University of Kassel.
 In 2010 he taught as Adjunct Professor at the department of Urban Design at the HafenCity University Hamburg.
 Since June 2012 Upmeyer and his office BOARD are part of the group, led by STAR - strategies and architecture, that has been chosen as one of the new six teams of architects and urban planners appointed by the Atelier International Grand Paris (AIGP) to be part of the Scientific Committee for the mission: Grand Paris: pour une métropole durable.
 Bernd Upmeyer holds a PhD (Dr.-Ing.) in Urban Studies from the University of Kassel (Germany).